Expert Slide and Photo Scanning Since 2002.

 Q. I am afraid of sending my slides and photos anywhere.

 A. We understand your concerns although, since we have been in this business, starting in 2002, we have never had a problem with any delivery service,either to us or from us, USA or Canada.
 We even have had customers in Korea and Australia and Argentina.
 Some people, to cut down on their "worry time," send overnight and/or by a service that offers on-line tracking, such as FedEx or UPS or Priority Mail.
 Some of our customers will divide their collections up and send in different boxes.
 Personally, if I were to send something that I didn't want to take a chance of losing, I would pack them in the biggest and strongest box I could find.
-Biggest being the key here since smaller things would tend to be easier to lose, if anything was going to be lost.
+Biggest being a key here since smaller things would tend to be easier to lose, if anything was going to be lost.
 Its not going to cost much more than sending a small box as long as you use some light packing materials such as foam peanuts or something similar.
 And really, your one concern is to get the photos to us.
 Once we have them, they will be digitized and, therefore, preserved forever from any further deterioration, damage or loss.
 I hope you can overcome your fears and we can do your scanning for you.

 Q. Some of my scans look a little less colorful than I remember the slides.